 Let’s start with the drawing method.

-To create the design for a new brush, I need something to draw on.
-For this, I’ll open a new document by hitting Ctrl + N (Cmd + N) on the keyboard.
+Step 1: Create a new document by hitting Ctrl + N (Command + N) on the keyboard.

 I’m going to stick with a more conservative 300 x 300 pixels document.
 Feel free to follow and put 300 in both the width and height boxes and ensure the measurement value is set to Pixels.

-Make sure that the background contents box is set to white and hit Create.
+Make sure that the background contents box is white and hit Create.

-Pick one of Photoshop’s existing brushes to draw your new brush design.
-Hit B on the keyboard or choose the brush tool from the toolbar at the left of the screen.
+Step 2: Pick one of Photoshop’s existing brushes to draw your new brush design.
+Hit B on the keyboard or choose the Brush Tool from the toolbar at the left of the screen.
 In this case, I’m going to choose a small round brush.

 When creating the brush, keep this important concept in mind.
 Photoshop can only create brushes in grayscale.
 That means it can only show black, white, and shades of gray.

 Anything black in your design will be 100% visible in the final brush.
 Anything white becomes transparent.
 Shades of gray show up partially.
 Darker shades of gray will be more opaque than lighter shades.